-The Group are dependent upon a 'Less Than Best' Lease agreement to enable them to take over the management and maintenance of the Site on behalf of the local Community.
+The Group are dependent upon a 'Less Than Best' Lease agreement to allow them to continue with the management and maintenance of the Site on behalf of the local Community.

 (v) In cases where the proposed disposal is to an identified person/organisation without a tender process, this should be subject to consideration of a robust business case and an analysis of the financial standing of the organisation/person.